 27.1 You agree that under this Agreement, you will be liable for any costs incurred in the process of recovering any fees and charges from you.
 This includes, but is not limited to, collection costs, legal fees, administration fees and other costs associated with late or non-payment.

-28 INCORRECT INVOICES

-28.1 If we have made an error with your invoice and we have undercharged you, we will issue an invoice for the under-charged amount if it is reasonable in the circumstances.
-We will take into account whether either party contributed to the error, and whether either party could reasonably be expected to know about it.

-28.2 If we have made an error in your invoice and we have overcharged you, we will promptly credit any overcharged amounts to your account.
-We will not credit any overcharged amounts where the invoice is based on estimated energy usage.
-Where your energy usage is based on an estimation, an adjustment will be made in the following monthly invoice based on the actual meter reading.

-29 DISPUTED INVOICES
+28 DISPUTED INVOICES

-29.1 You must notify us immediately if you genuinely dispute any amount recorded on your invoice.
+28.1 You must notify us immediately if you genuinely dispute any amount recorded on your invoice.
 You must notify us of which amounts you dispute and the reasons why, and we will endeavour to investigate the dispute as soon as reasonably practicable.
 You must pay any undisputed amounts under the general terms and conditions of your account.

-29.2 We will not disconnect your energy supply for failure to pay amounts that are in dispute that you have notified us for, but you must pay all other amounts that are not in dispute.
+28.2 We will not disconnect your supply for failure to pay amounts that are in dispute that you have notified us for, but you must pay all other amounts that are not in dispute.

-30 ACCESS TO REMEDIES
+29 ACCESS TO REMEDIES

-30.1 Please contact us immediately if you have a complaint about our energy supply, energy related services or disputed charges.
-This can be done by contacting our subscriber services team at:
+29.1 Please contact us immediately if you have a complaint about your supply, energy related services or disputed charges.
+This can be done by contacting our customer services team at service@pauatothepeople.co.nz.

-aFacebook / Messenger: @ourenergyltd

-bEmail: hello@ourenergy.co.nz.

-cPhone: +64 (0)4 3900967

-dPost: Our Energy Limited, PO Box 12014, Thorndon, Wellington 6144, New Zealand.

-30.2 We will acknowledge your complaint within two Business Days of receipt, and use our best endeavours to respond to your complaint as soon as practicable.
+30.2 We will acknowledge your complaint within two Business Days of receipt and use our best endeavours to respond to your complaint as soon as practicable.
 Where it is necessary, we may refer your complaint to the network operator or the meter owner, and we will inform you if this is required.

-30.3 We are a member of the Utilities Disputes scheme, which is a free and independent industry complaints body that you may refer your complaint to info@utilitiesdisputes.co.nz or 0800 22 33 40).
+29.3 We are a member of the Utilities Disputes scheme, which is a free and independent industry complaints body that you may refer your complaint to info@utilitiesdisputes.co.nz or 0800 22 33 40).